High-fidelity trapped-ion qubit operations with scalable photonic modulators: Results

-The MZMs used in these experiments employ two MZIs \cite{stanfield:2019, wang:2020, miller:2015} in series, as shown in Fig.~\ref{fig:device}c, where the two output waveguides from the first MZI become the inputs of the second MZI.
-Each MZI arm is comprised of a meandering waveguide that is patterned on a piezoelectrically actuated cantilever.
-Voltages applied to the MZIs produce mechanical deformations via induced stress along the cantilevers resulting in optical path length changes of the integrated waveguides.
+The Mach-Zehnder Modulators (MZMs) used in these experiments employ two MZIs \cite{stanfield:2019, wang:2020, miller:2015} in series, as shown in Fig.~\ref{fig:device}b, where the two output waveguides from the first MZI become the inputs of the second MZI.
+Each MZI arm comprises a meandering waveguide that is patterned on a piezoelectrically actuated cantilever.
+Voltages applied to the MZIs produce mechanical deformations via induced stress along the cantilevers, resulting in optical path length changes of the integrated waveguides.
 The applied voltages achieve a differential $\pi$ phase shift between arms that leads to power modulation in the output waveguides.
-A longer path length in the MZI can reduce the amount of voltage needed, but it comes at the cost of slower switching, due to the increased length of the cantilever, as well as greater optical absorption.
-The extinction ratio of the device is determined not just by the precision of the phase shift but also by the coupling ratios of the MZI's directional coupler splitter/combiners.
-Similar to the rings, the extinction ratio is exponentially dependent on imperfections in the splitting ratios of the couplers.
-Fortunately the dual-MZI structure used in this work can compensate for these imperfections by adjusting the phase shifts in each arm.
-Like the ring structures they can also be stacked to improve the extinction ratio.
+A longer path length in the MZI can reduce the amount of voltage needed, but it comes at the cost of slower switching, a larger footprint, and greater optical absorption.
+The extinction ratio of the device is determined not just by the precision of the phase shift but also by the coupling ratios of the MZI's directional coupler splitter/combiners; imperfections in these splitting ratios have an exponential sensitivity on the extinction ratio.
+Fortunately the dual-MZI structure used in this work can compensate for these imperfections by adjusting the phase shifts in each arm, and can be repeated in series to further improve the extinction ratio.

+Each MZI consists of two cantilevers that are 200\mic $\times$ 340\mic in size and are driven with equal and opposite voltages.
+The 450 nm thick AlN has a relative dielectric constant of 10 and a room temperature resistivity of $1.5 \times 10^{11}$ $\Omega$-cm \cite{stanfield:2019}.
+This yields a capacitance per cantilever of 26.8 pF and a leakage resistance 19.9 G$\Omega$.
+We estimate that each cantilever has a charging energy of 29.2 nJ and a leakage resistance power dissipation of 28.3 nW (30.2 nW) in the on (off) state.
+Only the leakage resistance power is dissipated on the chip.

 The MZMs could also have been arranged in a slightly different fashion, with one output of the first MZI terminated and the second used with an additional coupler to inject light into the second MZI.
-Our simulations found that the degrees of freedom available in the former topology allowed for compensating fabrication imperfections, including variations in optical loss in the arms and unbalanced coupler splittings.
+Our simulations found that the degrees of freedom available in our topology (Fig.~\ref{fig:device}b) allowed for better compensation of fabrication imperfections, including variations in optical loss in the arms and unbalanced coupler splittings.